Seal of Dane County County of Dane

 Junior Naturalist Summer Camp Brochure

-Welcome to Jr. Naturalist Camp 2025!
-We are so excited to provide new and exciting opportunities for all age groups this summer to explore the outdoors and engage with the natural world.
-We are also welcoming 5 year old campers to our new “Little Naturalist” camp for half day experiences.
-From rock climbing to canoeing, these opportunities would not have been possible without our amazing community partners providing unique opportunities throughout the summer.
+Welcome to Jr. Naturalist Camp 2026!
+We are so excited to provide new opportunities for all age groups this summer to explore the outdoors and engage with the natural world.
+We are excited to bring new play equipment to our nature playground and the building of a Gaga ball court!
+I also wanted to spotlight that our camp opportunities would not have been possible without amazing community partners providing unique opportunities throughout the summer.
 I look forward to meeting all of the campers this summer!
+We hope you have a great, safe, outdoors-based summer!
 Please use the information on this page for all the summer camp details.

 Angela Rivera